jasny/mysql-revisioning/README.md

 SELECT c.CONSTRAINT_NAME, GROUP_CONCAT(CONCAT('`', k.COLUMN_NAME, '`')) AS cols FROM INFORMATION_SCHEMA.TABLE_CONSTRAINTS AS `c` INNER JOIN INFORMATION_SCHEMA.KEY_COLUMN_USAGE AS `k` ON c.TABLE_SCHEMA=k.TABLE_SCHEMA AND c.TABLE_NAME=k.TABLE_NAME AND c.CONSTRAINT_NAME=k.CONSTRAINT_NAME WHERE c.TABLE_SCHEMA=DATABASE() AND c.TABLE_NAME='mytable' AND c.CONSTRAINT_TYPE='UNIQUE' AND c.CONSTRAINT_NAME != '_revision' GROUP BY c.CONSTRAINT_NAME
 ```

-### Revisioning and replication
+## Revisioning and replication
-[Baron Schwartz](https://twitter.com/xaprb) pointed out some possible issues with implementing versioning in MySQL.
-One of which is a race condition when relying on auto-increment keys in triggers with replication.
-Actions carried out through triggers on a master are not replicated to a slave server.
-Instead, triggers on the slave will be invoked, which should do the same action as on the master.

-It probably isn’t needed to have a copy of the revisioning tables on the slave.
-This would mean that we could simply omit the triggers.
-Unfortunately this causes problems when changing the revision.
-In that case we are forced to move switching of a revision out of the database.
-Instead the application needs to select the data from all revisioning tables and write that to the original tables.
+Revisioning using triggers, will only work with [row-based replication](https://dev.mysql.com/doc/refman/5.1/en/replication-sbr-rbr.html).
+On systems with statement-based replication, there is be a race condition when relying on auto-increment keys in triggers.